Untitled

 Your eyes become glassy, but never stop seeking.

-Your nose, moist as though with morning dew, twitches at the prospect of food;
+Your nose, moist as though with morning dew, twitches at the prospect of food; but your mouth has ceased its childlike wolfing.

 Every cold draft that escapes through the door chills your bones